This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regular Inspection of Electrical Components and Wiring

-Check for frayed wires, loose plugs, and overheating signs.
+Check heating components religiously for frayed wires, wobbly plugs, and sneaky overheating signs.

 Adapting Heating Strategies for Different Snake Life Stages